r4victor/tenthousandmeters/content/blog/python_bts_10.md

 ### Universal hashing

 Note that attackers won't be able to come up with the sequence of colliding keys if they know nothing about the hash function used.
 So a randomly generated hash function is again the best solution.
 We said that we cannot use such a hash function in practice because it cannot be computed efficiently.
 But what if we randomly choose a hash function from a family of "good" functions that can be computed efficiently, won't it do the job?
 It will, though we need to find a suitable family of functions.
 A family won't be suitable, for example, if we can come up with a sequence of keys that collide for every function in the family.
 Ideally, we would like to have a family such that, for any set of keys, a function randomly chosen from the family is expected to distribute the keys uniformly among buckets.
 Such families exist, and they are called **universal families**.
-We say that a family of functions is universal if, for two fixed distinct keys, the propability to choose a function that maps the keys to the same bucket is less than `1/number_of_buckets`:
+We say that a family of functions is universal if, for two fixed distinct keys, the probability to choose a function that maps the keys to the same bucket is less than `1/number_of_buckets`:

 $$ \forall x \ne y \in Keys\;\; \underset{h\in F}\Pr[h(x) = h(y)] \le \frac{1}{number\_of\_buckets}$$